sarahmclaughlin/ST558_Project_1/README.md

     ## # ... with 123 more rows, and 3 more variables: wins <int>, losses <int>,
     ## #   mostSavesOneGame <int>

+Here, I am going to create a contingency table to see the number of inactive and active goalies for each franchise.
+I do so by changing the `activePlayer` variable into a factor with labels “Inactive” and “Active”.

 **Code to Create Contingency Table of Active vs. Inactive Goalies for the 5 Franchises**